RoseSecurity/Kuzco/README.md

 ██   ██  ██████  ███████  ██████  ██████

-Intelligently analyze your Terraform and OpenTofu configurations to receive personalized recommendations for boosting efficiency, security, and performance.
+Intelligently analyze your Terraform and OpenTofu configurations to receive personalized recommendations and fixes for boosting efficiency, security, and performance.

 Usage:
   kuzco [flags]